 And, just like that, you’ve made it to Florida – the last state on your New York to Florida Road Trip.
 But do not fear; the fun is far from over.

-On your drive through Florida, the best places to visit are Fernandina Beach (& Amelia Island), Orlando, and Miami.
+On your drive through Florida, the best places to visit are Fernandina Beach (& Amelia Island), Orlando, Miami and Key West.

 Jekyll Island to Fernandina Beach, 65 miles, 1.25 hours